-Richard Day started work as an office boy at J & A Davidson in 1895 and went on to learn the skills of blending before eventually taking over the business in 1923.
-Over his many years in the trade he scribbled down copious notes in an accounts ledger known as ‘the Cellar Book’ which is now the valued property of Alasdair and will, I’m sure, be put to good use.
+Richard Day started work as an office boy at J & A Davidson in 1895 but soon learnt the skills of the blender, before eventually taking over the business in 1923.
+Over his many years in the trade he scribbled copious notes in an accounts ledger that became known as ‘the Cellar Book’ and is now the valued property of Alasdair.

-Smell: 19 / 20.
-Really interesting nose… Vanilla, Coconut, Prune, Fig, Chocolate Biscuits, Orange Cream and Apple.
+Smell: Really interesting nose… Vanilla, Coconut, Prune, Fig, Chocolate Biscuits, Orange Cream and Apple.
 The Oloroso influence is subtle but prolonged.

-Taste: 19 / 20.
-A lovely silky texture with Vanilla, Cream, Chocolate Orange, Fruit Crumble, Cherry, Raisins and Coconut all combining to give a really delicious mouthful.
+Taste: A lovely silky texture with Vanilla, Cream, Chocolate Orange, Fruit Crumble, Cherry, Raisins and Coconut all combining to give a really delicious mouthful.